Joint estimation of multiple related biological networks: Results

-For the above investigation we used Eqn. \ref{prob interpret} to elicit hyperparameters $\lambda,\eta$.
-This was possible because the data-generating parameters $h_\lambda,h_\eta$ were known by design; however in general this will not be the case.
-It is therefore important that estimator performance does not deteriorate heavily when alternative hyperparameter values are employed.
-By fixing $(h_\lambda,h_\eta)$ in the data generating process, we are able to investigate the robustness of JNI estimator to hyperparameter misspecification.
-In particular, when finite values are ascribed to data-generating parameters $(h_\eta,h_\lambda)$, ANI and INI may be interpreted as inference using misspecified prior distributions (see Section \ref{limits}).

-SFig.
-3 displays how performance of the JNI estimator for latent networks depends on the choice of hyperparameters $\lambda,\eta \in [0,\infty)$.
-We notice that AUR remains close to that obtained for optimal $\lambda,\eta$ over a fairly large interval, so that performance is not exquisitely dependent on prior elicitation.
+\paragraph*{Hyperparameter misspecification} For the above investigation we used equation~(\ref{probinterpret}) to elicit hyperparameters $\eta,\lambda$.
+This was possible because the data-generating parameters were known by design, however, in general this will not be the case.
+We therefore sought to empirically investigate the effect of hyperparameter misspecification.
+SFigure 3 (see supplementary material [\citet{suppA}]) displays how performance of the J-IDBN estimator for latent networks depends on the choice of hyperparameters $\lambda,\eta$.
+Performance does not appear to be highly sensitive to the precise hyperparameter values used and there is a large region in which AUR remains high.